farhiongit/c_thread_pool/README.md

 The maximum number of workers can be defined to a higher value than the number of CPUs as workers will be started only when solicited and will be released when unused after an idle time.

 Nevertheless, the actual number of workers will be limited by the operating system to a lower value than `nb_workers`.

+The third argument is either :

+- `ALL_TASKS` : Run all submitted tasks (usual expected standard behaviour).
+- `ALL_SUCCESSFUL_TASKS` : Run pending tasks until at least one fails.
+Cancel others.
+- `ONE_TASK` : Run only at least one pending task.
+Cancel others.
+- `ONE_SUCCESSFUL_TASK` : Run pending tasks until at least one succeeds.
+Cancel others.

 ###### Options